lgeorget/KayrebtExtractor/README.md

 Running
 -------

-`grapher4gcc` is shipped with a C source file example, namely `test.c`.
+`Kayrebt::Extractor` is shipped with a C source file example, namely `test.c`.
 Don't try to understand the code written in this file, it's merely a torture tool for the plugin. `make run` runs GCC with the plugin on `test.c`.
 Of course, you can use other source files but the plugin currently doesn't handle anything else than C, not even C++.
-You can try any language supported by GCC as the AST are all written in the same language, GENERIC.
-However, some syntactic constructs will not be supported.
-Even in C, you may find some lacking stuff.
+You can try any language supported by GCC as the CFG are all written in the same language, GIMPLE.
+However, the output is likely to be mangled enough to be unusable.

 In short, change the `run` target to suit your needs, or just make your own Makefile based on the shipped-in one and it should do the job.